1947 All-Ireland Senior Hurling Championship final: Second half

 The spectators looked forward to more of the same immediately after the restart.
 Cork made some defensive changes immediately.
 Jack Lynch moved to wing forward while Seán Condon went to midfield.
 These changes helped Cork to claw their way back, however, Kilkenny were still on top.
 With the game entering the final ten minutes Terry Leahy gathered a pressured clearance by the Cork ‘keeper and duly sent it straight between the posts from 30 yards for a two-point lead.
 At this stage the spectators were on their feet as a grandstand finish was in prospect.
 Cork were soon awarded a side-line cut which Jim Young stepped up to take.
 Young sent the sliotar goal wards via Connie Murphy towards Mossy O'Riordan who sent the sliotar in low to the Kilkenny net.
 This score gave Cork a one-point lead for the first time in the match.

 A Kilkenny point by Tom Walton made the sides all level once again, just before Terry Leahy sent over a point to allow Kilkenny reclaim the lead.
 A huge burst of applause and cheering broke out amongst the Kilkenny supporters when Leahy sent over another point shortly to give ‘the Cats’ a two-point lead, as many thought that he had sealed the victory with the vital score.
 The game was not over yet.
 A hectic melee in the Kilkenny goalmouth occurred with the game entering the dying minutes.
 Joe Kelly, a young clerical student, was at hand to dispatch the ball into the Kilkenny net to give Cork a one-point lead for the first time.
 A long clearance immediately after that score found Jim Langton who was fouled about 30 yards out from the Cork goal.
 Leahy stepped up to take the resultant free as Croke Park descended from a state of frenzy to one of silence.
 The free posed no problem for the star attacker who levelled the sides with a well-taken point.
 The puck-out by ‘keeper Tom Mulcahy came back almost immediately and the much vaunted Cork defenders found it difficult to clear their lines.
 The sliotar reached Tom Mulcahy whose clearance fell to the eponymous Terry Leahy.
 From 30 yards out he sent the ball straight over the bar as time was almost up.
 Jack Lynch had a chance to equalise for Cork, however, he was hooked twice and the game was over.

 A 0-14 to 2-7 score line gave Kilkenny their first All-Ireland since 1939 and their last until 1957.
-The defeat of Cork heralded the end of their great decade of success.